adautomendes/ds-servers/README.md

 ![](Structure.png)

 ### Auth Server
 Is the authentication server.
 Communicates with database to authenticate users and generate JWT (Json Web Token).
 Also is used by Core Server to validate the token provided by requests in Core's protected routes.
+All passwords are encrypted using SHA256.

 ### Core Server
 Server responsible to manipulate entities (e.g "Movie") inside database.
 Has protected routes which needs to receive a valid token to execute.
 In cases where token is not provided or wrong, Auth Server will return an error and the Core's protected routes will not be accessible.